Revanthraja/qodeit_assignment/README.md

 The project folder structure is organized as follows:

-- `data/`: Contains the Pascal VOC dataset and related data.
 - `models/`: Stores trained model checkpoints and logs.
 - `utils/`: Includes utility functions used in training and evaluation.
 - `train.py`: Script for training the object detection model.